 2. Who Offers OSHC?

-OSHC has been provided by multiple providers to International students.
+Multiple providers to International students have provided OSHC.
 Some of the popular insurers are:

 Allianz Global also offers OSHC policies under Peoplecare